gmaheri/covid19-tracker-app/README.md

 # covid19-tracker-app
-Tracks the Corona cases in Kenya only
+Tracks Covid-19 cases in Kenya only.